StefanZander/lecture_notes/swcs/html/docs/milestone1.md

 1. Form **groups** of two people

     !!! note
+        **Enter Partner Request in SWCS Moodle Forum**:

-        **Note**: In case you are looking for an SWCS partner, please use the **SWCS Moodle forum** to enter a **request** there.
-This is the most transparent and preferable way since other students can look you up.
+        In case you are looking for an SWCS partner, please use the **SWCS Moodle forum** to enter a **request** there.
+This is the most transparent and preferable way since other students can find you there.

 2. Each group has to choose an **individual topic** that serves as a basis for the scientific work
     Topic must be related to Computer Science